A Decades Long Saxophone Journey

 sources.
 Using Muscore to transcribe makes you a better sigh

 3. Play the major scales.
-In my book, the rest are optional.
+In my book, the rest are optional, for now

 4. Experiment with mouthpieces and reeds.
 It helps your